-The Natural Heritage System is made up of natural heritage features and areas, linked by natural corridors which are necessary intended to maintain biological, hydrological and geological diversity, and natural functions, support viable populations of indigenous species, and sustain ecosystems within the City of Guelph.
+The Natural Heritage System is made up of natural heritage features and areas, linked by natural corridors which are necessary to maintain biological and geological diversity, natural functions, viable populations of indigenous species, and ecosystems within the City of Guelph.
 The system can include lands that have been restored and areas with the potential to be restored to a natural state.

-This is accomplished by: The purpose of the Natural Heritage System is to protecting natural heritage features and areas for the long term, and maintaining, restoreing, and where possible, improveing the biodiversity and connectivity of natural heritage features and areas, and ecological functions of the Natural Heritage System in the long term, while recognizing and maintaining linkages between and among natural heritage features and areas, and surface water features and groundwater features.
+This is accomplished by: protecting natural heritage features and areas for the long term, and maintaining, restoring, and where possible, improving the biodiversity and connectivity of natural heritage features and areas, and ecological functions of the Natural Heritage System, while recognizing and maintaining linkages between and among natural heritage, surface water features and groundwater features.